Is it an art? Is it a science?

 - 2016 - 26 out of 29 students passed on the first attempt = 89.6% pass rate

-*JRCERT defines “not actively seeking employment” as graduate:
+*JRCERT defines “not actively seeking employment” as a graduate:

-- Fails to communicate with program officials regarding employment status after multiple attempts OR
+- Who fails to communicate with program officials regarding employment status after multiple attempts

-- Is unwilling to seek employment that requires relocation OR
+- Unwilling to seek employment that requires relocation

-- Is unwilling to accept employment due to salary or hours
+- Unwilling to accept employment due to salary or hours

-- Is on active military duty OR continuing education
+- on active military duty OR continuing his or her education

 Within 36 months of beginning the 24-month program